 Day 1 Archambault Grand Surprise anti fouling and small repairs

-To get the boat on the dry dock the boat yard used a fork lift to reduce cost for BarcelonaSail.
-The fork lift is 70 euro´s (100 US) a movement and the 150T crane 120 euro (170 US) a movement.
+To get the boat on the dry dock the boat yard we used a fork lift to reduce cost for BarcelonaSail.
+The fork lift costs70 euro´s (100 US) per movement, and the 150T crane costs 120 euro (170 US) a movement.
 When the boat got out the water she looked not that bad, not too much green but at some places the anti fouling let go completely and the gel coat was visible.
 That got me thinking.

 After cleaning Samba with the high pressure water, the anti fouling let go at many places and at some it remained.
 “Not a problem said many people here in Spain, just paint over it, and put it back in the water”.
 I love this boat and I did not feel it was right to paint over the existing anti fouling.

 I decided to clean the boat completely and remove all of the anti fouling layers and start from scratch again.
 Now looking back on that decision, I am not sure I would do it again.